spdx/spdx-3-model/model/Licensing/Properties/seeAlso.md

 ## Summary

-A seeAlso contains a URL where the License or LicenseException can be found in use.
+Contains a URL where the License or LicenseException can be found in use.

 ## Description